yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 ##### Summary

-A simple source accessor which accepts an accessor function to provide for the [ISourceAccessor\`1](#T-MutatorFX-FilterMutator-ISourceAccessor`1 'MutatorFX.FilterMutator.ISourceAccessor`1') interface.
+A simple source accessor which accepts an accessor function to provide for the [ISourceAccessor\`1](#T-MutatorFX-FilterMutator-ISourceAccessor`1 'MutatorFX.FilterMutator.ISourceAccessor`1')interface.

 ##### Generic Types